Six killed in train accident on Danish bridge

-Six people have been killed and 16 injured in a train accident on a Danish bridge linking the central islands of Zealand and Funen.
+Six people have been killed and 16 others injured when a passenger train apparently hit falling cargo from a passing freight train as it crossed a bridge linking central Denmark’s islands.

-The victims were passengers on a train going from the city of Odense to Copenhagen, Danish Railways told Denmark’s TV2.
+Rail operator Danish Railways said the victims were passengers on a train going from the city of Odense, on the central Danish island of Fyn, to Copenhagen when the accident took place at about 8am local time.

-Police spokesman Arne Gram said the passenger train “hit an unknown object” but did not comment further.
+Police spokesman Lars Braemhoej said that while “we do not know precisely what caused the accident”, one possible cause was that cargo from a passing freight train fell off and hit the passenger train.

+Police declined to comment on a report from Denmark’s TV2 channel that a container had probably fallen off the cargo train.

-Danish media reported that a tarpaulin on a freight train hit the passenger train, which was going in the opposite direction, prompting it to brake suddenly.
+Danish media initially reported that a tarpaulin on a freight train hit the passenger train, which was going in the opposite direction, prompting it to brake suddenly.

+Photos from the scene show the freight train was carrying crates of beer, and the tarpaulin that covered the train was torn in pieces.

+Kasper Elbjoern, spokesman for Danish brewery group Carlsberg, confirmed that a freight train transporting its cargo was involved in the accident.

+Jesper Nielsen, who was on the passenger train, told TV2 the train “was out on the bridge when there was a huge ‘bang’ …. very quickly thereafter, the train braked”.

+Prime Minister Lars Loekke Rasmussen said: “Ordinary Danes on their way to work or heading home from the Christmas holidays have had their lives smashed.”

-The Storebaelt bridge is part of a system of bridges and a tunnel linking the Danish islands.
+The accident took place on a road-and-rail bridge, part of the Storebaelt system of bridges and a tunnel linking the Danish islands of Zealand and Funen.

-TV2 showed images of a freight train with the tarpaulin that covered the train torn in pieces.

 In a statement, police urged passengers to contact next of kin to inform them of their safety and urged people not to share photos and videos of the accident.